Zhihua-Hua/NavigationDrive/README.md

 ---

 ## Notes
 2025-2-28: **Initialization**.
-We will release full code after papaer acceptance!
+We will release full code after paper acceptance!
 <!-- Stay tuned for updates on this <a href='#'>page</a> -->
 <!-- ><strong>[Coming Soon]</strong>: We will release full code after papaer acceptance!
 Stay tuned for updates on this <a href='#'>page</a> -->